The Templar Westford Knight is disappearing!

 Westford Knight – the fast eroding proof of Templars in America

-A rock carving in Massachusetts, believed to be his grave, is being rapidly eroded by rain and wind to the point where it won’t be very recognisable as anything in the near future.
+If we believe that a group of Knights Templar fled to the New World (America) led by a Scottish knight called Sir Henry Sinclair, then the evidence is fast disappearing.
+A rock carving in Massachusetts, believed to be a crusader grave, is being rapidly eroded by rain and wind to the point where it won’t be very recognisable as anything in the near future.

 That is if you accept that what is on the rock has been carved by human hands – and not a passing glacier and that it’s a medieval knight and not a native American, as has also been postulated in the past.